The Ballad of Wallis Island: Plot

-Musician Herb McGwyer—formerly half of folk duo McGwyer Mortimer—arrives on the remote Wallis Island off the coast of Wales, where eccentric widowed superfan Charles Heath has contracted him to play a show before a select private audience.
+Musician Herb McGwyer, formerly half of folk duo McGwyer Mortimer, arrives on the remote Wallis Island off the coast of Wales, where eccentric widowed superfan Charles Heath has contracted him to play a show before a select, private audience.
 After winning the lottery, Charles travelled the world with his late wife Marie, who loved McGwyer Mortimer, spending all their money.
 They then won the lottery again and retired to the island, where Marie died five years prior to the events of the film.

 Charles brings Herb to stay at his home, presenting his £500,000 fee as a suitcase of cash.
+Charles also gifts Herb with a few things he has expressed a fondness for in interviews, including Herb’s favorite apples.
 Having transitioned from folk music to commercial pop, Herb intends to use the money to finance the next album in his struggling solo career.
 He fends off Charles's questions about his professional and personal breakup with his former musical and romantic partner Nell Mortimer.
-Charles reveals the makeshift "stage"—a pallet on the beach—and eventually admits that he will be the show's sole audience.
+Charles reveals the makeshift "stage", a pallet on the beach, and eventually admits that he will be the show's sole audience.

 Herb is surprised by the arrival of Nell, whom he has not seen in years, and her American husband Michael, whom he meets for the first time.
 Charles is thrilled to have reunited McGwyer Mortimer, but tensions flare over dinner when Nell, who has retired from music and now sells homemade chutney at farmers' markets in Portland, Oregon, discovers that Charles is paying her £200,000 less than Herb for the gig.
 After a heated argument, Herb storms off to his room and attempts to leave the island in the morning, but stays only after Michael confides that he and Nell need the money.

 Charles shows Herb and Nell his collection of McGwyer Mortimer memorabilia, including Herb's old guitar and what turns out to be a counterfeit lock of Nell's hair.
 After Michael leaves for a birdwatching tour on the far side of the island, Herb and Nell reconnect as they rehearse their old folk songs for a deeply moved Charles.
 Playing tennis with Herb, Charles notes that the only strong aspect of his game is his serve, since he always plays alone.
 Herb urges Charles to ask out Amanda, a single mother who runs the island's only shop, while Charles insists there is still chemistry between Herb and Nell.